 Louisiana teen highlights kindness while becoming finalist in Google Doodle contest

-During a global health crisis, survival becomes the end goal.
+During a global health crisis, survival becomes the ultimate goal.
 And as people simply try to survive they often forget to put into practice a vital quality that makes survival not only worthwhile, but easier- kindness.

 An observant Louisiana teen, who also happens to be an impressive artist, is working to bring the importance of kindness to the fore via an annual Google competition.